mindset-dojo/mindset-dojo.github.io/_forms/collaborator.md

 In conversation, Collaborator allows for a shared perception of reality:

-- Labels surface underlying feelings, allowing them to be acknowledged
+- Label underlying feelings in the conversation to surface them, allowing them to be acknowledged
-- Encouragers show presence and mutual support.
+- Show that you are present verbally and nonverbally to show presence and mutual support.
 - A caring, soft [Tone](../tone/) shows empathy through one's actions.

 When mature, Collaborator creates harmony out of the emergent order.